freddan88/fredrik.leemann.data/linux/_tutorials/i3-debian-minimal-install/README.md

   **_Screenshot from the software selection screen during installation_**

-> Select SSH and standard system utilities or only standard system utilities
+> Select SSH server and standard system utilities or only standard system utilities

 ![](images/i3-debian-minimal-software-selection-screen.png)